 “We were a pretty mixed class with Indian, Chinese, and Caucasian students.
 When we were asked about Asian stereotypes, we talked about seafood, soy, strong vinegar smells,” she explained to Indian Link.

 “When it came to Indian food and the ‘smell’ of garlic, I was surprised and initially offended.
 Then I realised this is how the other communities must’ve felt during the discussion.”

 Since then, Aishwarya became a little more conscious of her cooking at home, where she had American, Latino, and Korean flatmates.
 To be more mindful of those around her, she started to put a cloche over the pan while cooking and began to ventilate the house as much as possible.

 For many first-generation kids, there’s also the daunting ‘lunchbox moment’ when they feel targeted for the smells coming from their packed lunches.
-To avoid ridicule, they eventually switch to ‘safer’ lunches at school like ham sandwiches.
+To avoid ridicule, they eventually switch to ‘safer’ lunches at school.

 Of course, the argument goes beyond homes.
 A common question on Airbnb’s host discussions rooms has been: ‘can you ask guests to not cook curry or smelly foods?’
 Some queries are more strongly worded than others, but the common sentiment is that curry has a strong, lingering smell which all Airbnb guests might not enjoy.

 It all boils down to understanding and recognising differences.

 As individuals, we tend to be cautious of smells, sights, and sounds that we aren’t accustomed to.
 However, when migrant communities have faced these kinds of issues all over the world, the idea of “smelly food” isn’t limited to any one cultural group.